The Vancouver All British Field Meet classic car show takes place on the grounds of VanDusen Botanical Garden on the Saturday of the May Long Weekend.

 In addition to the cars on display, swap meet, food trucks, exhibitor booths, cars for sale and music in the bandstand, there is also a plated High Tea served in a tented area on the day at VanDusen Garden.
 Being a “British event”, High Tea seems only fitting!

-In 2019 the High Tea was served in two sittings which took place at 11:45 am and 2:00 pm.
-The cost was $45 per person.
-Items on the menu included smoked salmon, cucumber, egg salad and ham & cheese sandwiches.
-There was also a selection of fresh-baked pastries (including scones and clotted cream of course), a miniature dessert platter and both tea and coffee.
+In 2020 the High Tea is served in two sittings which take place at 11:45 am and 2:00 pm.
+The cost is $45 per person.
+Items on the menu include smoked salmon, cucumber, egg salad and ham & cheese sandwiches.
+There is also a selection of fresh-baked pastries (including scones and clotted cream of course), a miniature dessert platter and both tea and coffee.

-Also included in the cost of admission to the Carriage Trade Teahouse was a chance to win a couple of gift baskets, a $50 Gas Card and four limited-edition ABFM beer steins.
+Also included in the cost of admission to the Carriage Trade Teahouse is a chance to win a couple of gift baskets or a $100 Gas Card.

 Tips and Advice